Membland tiles, design by William Morris implemented by William De Morgan for Morris & Co.

 William Morris was three years old when Victorian ascended the throne.
-Within a quarter of a century, he would change the direction of tile and the decorative arts.
-Early Victorian tiles were symmetrical and characterized by geometric shapes, usually mass produced by such companies and Minton Co.
-Morris, inspired by critic John Ruskin and his friend, Dante Gabriel Rossetti, Morris introduced natural motifs and artisan methods for tiles and the decoratives arts.
+Within a quarter of a century, he would change the direction of the decorative arts, including tile.
+Early Victorian tiles were symmetrical and characterized by geometric shapes, usually mass produced by such older companies as Thomas Minton and Sons., who had been producing ceramics since 1793.
+Inspired by critic John Ruskin and his friend, Dante Gabriel Rossetti, Morris introduced natural motifs and artisan methods for tiles and the decoratives arts.
 The movement became known as Arts & Crafts.
 Victorian Arts & Crafts tiles are a subtype of Victorian tiles, characterized by natural motifs and bright colors and individual or small-run production methods.

 At its core, the Arts & Crafts movement was reactionary, advocating a return to the medieval craftsmanship and quality.
 Morris took exception to what he considered low quality in 19th century and Victorian tiles that were products of the Industrial Revolution: mass-produced inlaid, printed, or Delftware tiles.
 Although this was generally true, some mass-produced tiles were quite robust.